npwalker/control-repo-1/README.md

 ### Install PE

-1. Download the latest version of the PE installer for your platform
+1. Download the latest version of the PE installer for your platform.
  - https://puppetlabs.com/download-puppet-enterprise
 2. SSH into your Puppet master and copy the installer tarball into `/tmp`
-2. Expand the tarball and `cd` into the directory
+2. Expand the tarball and `cd` into the directory.
-3. Run `puppet-enterprise-installer` to install
+3. Run `puppet-enterprise-installer` to install PE.

-If you run into any issues or have more questions about the installer you can see our docs here:
+If you have any issues or questions about the installer, see our docs here:

 http://docs.puppetlabs.com/pe/latest/install_basic.html

-### Get the control-repo deployed on your master
+### Deploy control-repo on your master

-At this point you have our control-repo code deployed into your Git server.
-However, we have one final challenge: getting that code onto your Puppet master.
-In the end state the master will pull code from the Git server via Code Manager, however, at this moment your Puppet master does not have credentials to get code from the Git server.

-We will set up a deploy key in the Git server that will allow an SSH key we make to deploy the code and configure everything else.
+You've deployed our control-repo code to your Git server.
+Complete the following steps to:

++ Add your Git credentials to PE.
++ Deploy our control-repo code on your Puppet master.

+When you've completed the steps, the Puppet master pulls code from the Git server via Code Manager.

+To configure PE to deploy control-repo, make an SSH key on your Puppet master and add it as a deploy key in the Git server.

-1. On your Puppet master, make an SSH key for r10k to connect to GitLab
+1. On your Puppet master, make an SSH key so that r10k can connect to GitLab.

   ~~~
   mkdir /etc/puppetlabs/puppetserver/ssh